 Tim has taught college English and has a Master of Fine Arts degree in writing and poetics.

-Like most modernist poetry, 'The Hollow Men' is written in an experimental, free-verse style, with many shifts in voice and point of view.
+Like most modernist poetry, 'The Hollow Men' is written in an experimental, free verse style, with many shifts in voice and point of view.
 Eliot was a fan of including abundant references to historical events and other literary works, making his poems difficult for novice readers and even highly educated ones.
-It is recommended to approach 'The Hollow Men' first by reading through the poem itself to get an idea of the overall meaning.
-Only after this initial step should the reader delve into the subtle references and 'world beyond the text' so characteristic of Eliot's style.
+It is recommended to read through the poem first to get an idea of the overall meaning.
+Only after this initial step should the reader then delve into the subtle references and 'world beyond the text' so characteristic of Eliot's style.

 Just consider the assassination of Julius Caesar, the subject of Shakespeare's famous play, whose death threw Rome into disorder.
 Even when successful, conspiratorial plots leave nothing in place to satisfy our basic need for rule and order, leading to a state of chaos.
 The rest of this opening stanza paints a picture of the desolation wrought in the aftermath of anarchy, through frightful images of 'headpieces filled with straw,' 'dried voices,' 'wind in dry grass,' and 'rats' feet over broken glass.'
 Everything is dried and hollowed out, as in a war-stricken town or the scene of a terrorist attack.